Airmiee/SQL-Code/README.md

 # SQL---Code
-This repository stores all codes or documents related to SQL.
+This repository stores all codes and documents related to SQL.